pkumod/gStore/docs/USAGE.md

 `bin/ghttp db_name serverPort` or `bin/ghttp serverPort db_name` to start server with serverPort and load database named db_name initially.

+(*Attention: the argument db_name and serverPort can be left out*)
-Attention: the argument db_name and serverPort can be left out
+Attention: the argument serverPort can be left out

 if you leave out the argument serverPort in the commond, then the corresponding value will be set to default as 9000.

-if you leave out the argument db_name in the commond, then the db_name will set to null which means not to load a database initially.
+(*if you leave out the argument db_name in the commond, then the db_name will set to null which means not to load a database initially.*)

 URL rules are listed blow: